CHRISTOPHER ROUSE (1949 - 2019)

-Christopher Rouse is one of America’s most prominent composers.
-Winner of the 1993 Pulitzer Prize for his Trombone Concerto and a 2002 GRAMMY® for his Concert de Gaudi, Rouse has created a body of work perhaps unequalled in its expressive intensity.
+Christopher Rouse was one of America’s most prominent composers.
+Winner of the 1993 Pulitzer Prize for his Trombone Concerto and a 2002 GRAMMY for his Concert de Gaudi, Rouse created a body of work perhaps unequalled in its expressive intensity.
 The New York Times has called it “some of the most memorable music around.”

-His music has been played by every major orchestra in the U.S. and by numerous ensembles overseas, including the Berlin Philharmonic, the London and BBC Symphony Orchestras, and the Sydney, Singapore, and Toronto Symphonies.
-Recent highlights include the premieres of his Oboe Concerto by the Minnesota Orchestra (2009); his Symphony No. 3 by the St. Louis Symphony (2011); Heimdall’s Trumpet by the Chicago Symphony (2012); Supplica by the Pittsburgh Symphony (2014); and Odna Zhizn (2010), Prospero’s Rooms (2013), Thunderstuck and Symphony No. 4 (both 2014) by the New York Philharmonic.
-Soloists for whom he has composed works include Yo-Yo Ma, Emanuel Ax, Evelyn Glennie, Cho-Liang Lin, and Sharon Isbin.
+His music had been played by every major orchestra in the U.S. and by numerous ensembles overseas, including the Berlin Philharmonic, the London and BBC Symphony Orchestras, and the Sydney, Singapore, and Toronto Symphonies.
+Soloists for whom he composed works include Yo-Yo Ma, Emanuel Ax, Evelyn Glennie, Cho-Liang Lin, and Sharon Isbin.

-Christopher Rouse is published by Boosey & Hawkes.
+Christopher Rouse was published by Boosey & Hawkes.

 Reprinted by kind permission of Boosey & Hawkes.